CirclesUBI/pathfinder2/README.md

 Computes a transfer of at most `1000000000000000000`, exploring 3 hops.

 If you specify `--dot <dotfile>`, a graphviz/dot representation of the transfer graph is written to the given file.

+#### Conversion Tool

+The conversion tool can convert between different ways of representing the edge and trust relations in the circles system.
+All data formats are described in https://hackmd.io/Gg04t7gjQKeDW2Q6Jchp0Q

+It can read an edge database both in CSV and binary formatand a "safe database" in json and binary format.
+The output is always an edge database in either binary or CSV format.

+Example:

+`cargo run --bin convert --safes-json safes.json --edges-bin edges.dat`

+Converts a safe json file called `safes.json` into a binary edge database file called `edges.dat`.